alexrudy/AstroObject/_sources/intro.txt

 Library Users
 *************

-General users should, when examining basic AstroObject functionality, understand the use of **objects**, and understand what **frames** are, but not necessarily their instance methods or uses.
-All normal operations can be handled by the **object** model in :mod:`AstroObject`.
+General users should, when examining basic AstroObject functionality, understand the use of **stacks**, and understand what **frames** are, but not necessarily their instance methods or uses.
+All normal operations can be handled by the **stack** model in :mod:`AstroObject`.
 As well, general users might use the :mod:`AstroObject.AstroSimulator` tool, and may also wish to examine :mod:`AstroObject.AstroConfig` for information about configuration objects and ``yaml`` based configurations.

 For modules which specifically handle ceratin functions, see: